 Transfer the dough to a large piece of wax paper and top with another sheet of wax paper.
 The dough at this point is extremely crumbly.
-Fold the dough over onto itself 2-3 times so that the butter melts a bit and brings the dough together.
+Fold the dough over onto itself 2-3 times in the wax paper so that the butter melts a bit and brings the dough together.
 Roll dough out until 1/4" thick*.

 Using a 2" circular cookie cutter (or the shape of your choice) cut out as many cookies as possible.
 Transfer cookies to a baking sheet (lined with non-stick paper, but ungreased), spacing about 1".
 Gather scraps together, preroll and cut out more cookies.
 Repeat until dough has been used up.

-Bake cookies until just starting to colour, about 17-20 minutes.
-Let cool for a few minutes then transfer to a wire rack to cool completely.
+Bake cookies until just starting to colour, about 8-15 minutes.
+Let cool for 5 minutes then transfer to a wire rack to cool completely.